Melyohin-AA/PictureConsoler/README.md

 * Writing processed images in PCUF files
 * Reading files in PCUF format and obsolete PCFF and PCXF formats
 * Convertion files from PCUF format to PNG or GIF format
-* option to specify the source file path with command-line arguments
+* Option to specify the source file path with command-line arguments
-* Target OS - Windows 10
+* Target OS – Windows 10

-##### Technology stack:
+#### Technology stack:
 * `C#`
 * `.NET Framework 4.7.2`
 * `Console Application`